-Please plan to arrive at Camp Powhatan between 9:00am-11:30am on your check-in day.
-Staff will not be able to check-in camp attendees early.
-If you arrive late please go to the Welcome Center to check-in.
+Please plan to arrive at Camp Powhatan between 9:00 am and 11:30 am on your check-in day.
+Staff will not be able to check in camp attendees early.
+If you arrive late, please go to the Welcome Center to check in.
 At check-in, you will receive your campsite assignment.
-All unpaid fees and Health Forms must be turned in at check-in Each camper, including adults, must be present to check-in.
-Each unit will receive a copy of our camp "Competition Guide (Blue Book)" containing important forms and schedules for you to reference and use throughout camp.
+All unpaid fees and Health Forms must be turned in at check-in.
+Each camper, including adults, must be present to check in.
+Each unit will receive a copy of our Camp Blue Book containing important forms and schedules for you to reference and use throughout camp.
 The books will need to be turned back in during check-out.